 “Are you missing a monkey?”
 He asked.

 “Please describe him.”
-The cop says, as if this is a common occurrence and there were other missing monkeys out there.
-After we were pretty sure it was indeed Udi, he proceeds to tell us that around 6 miles away, at a gas station near Green Acres Mall, an attendant opened his office door and a monkey came flying in.
+The cop said, as if this is a common occurrence and there were other missing monkeys out there.
+After we were pretty sure it was indeed Udi, he proceeded to tell us that around 6 miles away, at a gas station near Green Acres Mall, an attendant opened his office door and a monkey came flying in.
 The gas attendant, understandably in shock and frightened, reported it to the cops.
-Immediately we sent our housekeeper by cab with his cage and ball to pick him up.
+Immediately we sent our housekeeper by cab with his cage and toy to pick him up.
 We prepared a feast for Udi, knowing he was probably starving and dehydrated.
 When he came home he was half his size and filthy.
 He seemed genuinely happy to be home again and gulped down his entire bowl of water and food and went to sleep.
 It was my first taste of a miracle.

-My father was a diamond dealer, and a successful one at that.
+My father was a diamond dealer and a diplomat, and a successful one at that.
 His income enabled us to live in our charming home, elaborately furnished with chandeliers and velvet drapes.
 Since my father’s parents were Hungarian, his taste was quite ornate and many pieces in our home reflected that from our gold velvet couches in our living room to our plastic covered blue velvet dining room chairs.
 My mother filled our highly crafted blue velvet backed china cabinet in our dining room with porcelain dolls and knickknacks and our living room armoire with the faux electric fireplace was filled with dolls too.
 We loved to play with those dolls and spin around the gold spinning chair in our living room.
 Since our dining room was so “fancy” we never ate there and ended up using the den, even when we had company.

 Every Passover we’d go to a luxury hotel.
 Some years were spent in Harbor Island Spa, a place that only brings back vague memories of their day camp.
 One year we traveled to Puerto Rico with our close cousins the Greenfields.
 I remember falling asleep under the table when the seder kept going past midnight.
-Other years we would go to Israel and stay at the King David.
-My father would only tell his parents and have them join us there.
-He knew that if we told all our Israeli relatives we were there we’d have lots of family obligations.
+Other years we would go to Israel and stay at The King David Hotel.
+My father would only tell his parents who would join us there.
+He knew that if we told all our Israeli relatives we were there, and there were many, we’d have lots of family obligations.
 It is that year, I must have been 7, where we took lots of pictures of our trip.
-There is a picture of him hugging us, a picture of us at the Western Wall, our dresses and hairstyles identical.
+There is a picture of him hugging us, a picture of us at the Western Wall, my sister and I dressed in identical pink dresses and pigtails.
 There is a picture of the four of us, my mother, father, sister and I, standing in front of the Knesset and another family shot on camels.
-We looked like such a happy, perfect family, and in a sense we were.
+We looked like such a happy, perfect family, and we were.
 We could never have known what darkness lay ahead for us on those sunny trips together.

 My father would rent an apartment, so as not to impose on his parents or sister, but it would always be within walking distance from them.
 We didn’t go to camp, and spent our days making plays and songs and just running around with our cousins, Dassi, Bruriyah and Yudit, all around our age.
-Although they were much stricter then we were in religion, they didn’t even own a TV, we got along quite well.
+Although they were much stricter then we were in religion, (they didn’t even own a TV), we got along quite well.

-The year I was a princess for the third time, we were at my grandparents and my uncle Izzy, newly married to my mom’s sister Nitzana, was wasted.
-In all fairness, there is a tradition to drink on Purim and even get drunk.
-My uncle did just that.
-We were all very amused at his hysterical behavior.
-I had never seen a drunk person before, since my father never participated in that custom.
-Suddenly, out of nowhere, Uncle Izzy started yelling at my father.
-He ranted about how he is not a real Jew because he doesn’t learn torah full time and works.
+The year I was a princess for the third time, we were at my grandparents and one of my uncles, newly married to my mom’s sister, was completely wasted.
+There is a tradition to drink on Purim and even get drunk and my uncle did just that.
+We were all very amused at his loud and hysterical behavior.
+I had never seen a drunk person before since my father never participated in that custom.
+Suddenly, out of nowhere, my uncle started yelling at my father.
+He ranted about how he is not a real Jew because he doesn’t learn Torah full time and works.
 He started to admonish him and humiliate him in front of everyone.
-My aunt Nitzanah was horrified and tried to shut him up, but he just kept going.
-I felt as if someone slapped me hard across the face and I too turned red with shame.
+My aunt was horrified and tried to shut him up, but he just kept going.
+I felt as if someone slapped me hard across the face and I turned bright red with shame.
 How dare he talk to my father like that?
 I simply did not understand.
 And all the while my father, knowing that he was drunk, stayed calm and did not yell back.
-My mother answered back to Uncle Izzy, as did my grandmother, but my father kept quiet and laughed it off.
-I heard someone say something about Izzy being jealous of my father since he was accomplished.
-It was my first brush with hate and jealousy, since up until then the world was a very loving, accepting place.
+My mother answered back to my uncle, as did my grandmother, but my father kept quiet and laughed it off.
+I heard someone say something about jealousy of my father since he was accomplished.
+It was my first brush with jealousy, since up until then the world was a very loving and accepting place.

 Yes, life in the Greenwald home was very interesting.
 I felt extremely lucky to have the parents that I had, whom I thought were the most beautiful people on earth.
 My mother happened to have been very attractive with her slim figure and dark hair.
 And my father was tall and lithe with the most striking blue eyes none of us inherited.
-I loved my home and my life that seemed so much more exciting than most of my friends with our travels and exotic pets.
+I loved my home and my life that seemed so much more exciting than most of my friends with our travels and exotic pet.
 Nothing could have prepared us for what was coming.
 Even my mother, who was aware of the danger my father was in during the months leading up to his disappearance, could not have even fathomed what was about to unfold.
 Had she been able to, things would have played out very differently.